 A simple flag-lowering exercise on the road through their joint border has become a huge 45-minute parade.
 The display has become a huge tourist attraction, drawing thousands of spectators every evening.
 It is like a carnival atmosphere as 20,000 spectators from both countries flock to watch and dance and cheer “Pakistan Zindabad” (long live Pakistan) on the Pakistan side and “Jai Hind” (long live India) on Indian side.

 In Winters: 4:15 pm to 5:00 pm

 In Summers: 5:15 pm to 6:00 pm

-The Entry is free and is a first come first serve basis so you need to arrive in advance to reserve nice seats for yourself.
+The Entry is free and is on a first come first serve basis so you need to arrive in advance to reserve nice seats for yourself.
 You can also book your seats in advance by going to BSF kent located in Khasa village.
 Due to restricted space inside the stadium, some people may be left out and have to watch the ceremony from outside via a screen.
-You are permitted to carry a camera and mobile but the mobile network is not available there due to border area, you are not permitted to carry a bag so you may rent a locket there at Rs 50.
+You are permitted to carry a camera and mobile but the mobile network is not available there due to the border area, you are not permitted to carry a bag so you may rent a locket there at Rs 50.

 How to arrive at Wagah Border

 Wagah Border is 28 km away from Amritsar, so after reaching Amritsar you can hire a taxi or take a bus.

 By Taxi: Hiring a taxi is the most convenient and flexible option, but vehicles can’t go near the border so you have to walk for about 20 minutes from the parking spot.

 By Bus: To reach the Wagah border by bus is the cheapest option, there are a lot of minivans and buses which run on the route.

 Suggested Read: The Kashmir Problem